The 5 players Man Utd tried to sign last time Cristiano Ronaldo left

 Bayen rejected the bid and convinced Ribery to remain at the Allianz Arena, where he developed a brilliant partnership with Arjen Robben and became one of the best players in the world.

-After scoring Barcelona’s first goal against United in the 2009 Champions League final, Eto’o was then linked with a move to Old Trafford.
+After scoring Barcelona’s first goal against United in the 2009 Champions League final, Eto’o was linked with a move to Old Trafford.

 The striker turned down the chance to join Manchester City and was reportedly hopeful of completing an £18million move to United.